The Prophecy of Malachi 4:5,6

 What will the spirit and power of Elijah do?
 “He will turn the hearts of the fathers to the children, and the hearts of the children to their fathers” (Malachi 4:6).
-True revival transforms the heart and lives of God’s people and helps them get ready for His coming.
+True revival transforms the hearts and lives of God’s people and helps them get ready for His coming.

-Jesus said that at the end of time, His disciples that are moved by the spirit of Elijah will preach the truth boldly: “Watch out for yourselves, for they will deliver you up to councils, and you will be beaten in the synagogues.
+Jesus said that at the end of time, His disciples that are moved by the spirit of Elijah will preach the truth boldly.
+And He warned, “Watch out for yourselves, for they will deliver you up to councils, and you will be beaten in the synagogues.
 You will be brought before rulers and kings for My sake, for a testimony to them” (Mark 13:9).
-And also they will preach the truth by living the Elijah lifestyle—pure and humble.
+Also, they will preach the truth by living the Elijah lifestyle—pure and humble.
 Their godly living habits and style will reflect that they have been with Jesus.